 To top up your Nexo account with one of the supported cryptocurrencies or fiat money, you need to pass the advance verification, where you are asked to provide a copy of your ID document, passport, or driving license.

 For some unknown reason, our documents were not approved the first time, so we had to do this step twice.

-As soon as you are verified, and activate the 2FA (two-factor authentication), you can top up your account.
+Once you are verified and activate the 2FA (two-factor authentication), you can top up your account.
 Currently, Nexo offers top-up options in Euro or Stablecoins backed by the USD.
-Top-ups with cryptocurrencies are currently only available for borrowers, who will use the crypto credit line.
+Top-ups with cryptocurrencies are currently only available for borrowers who will use the crypto credit line.

-Note that the minimum deposit amount on Nexo is €1,000 in fiat which is quite high in comparison to other crypto lending platforms.
+Note that the minimum deposit amount on Nexo is €1,000 in fiat, which is relatively high compared to other crypto lending platforms.
 Alternatively, you can also deposit stablecoins or cryptocurrencies.
-We have tested Nexo with a 100USDC and it worked.
+We have tested Nexo with a 100USDC, and it worked.

 👉 Find the best crypto interest account!